SWI-Prolog/packages-cppproxy/examples/README.md

 	?- make_client.

-To run the demo start the server using   the command below and the start the client in a seperate window.
+To run the demo start the server using   the command below and the start the client in a separate window.
 All   the  clients  are simple console applications printing some results.

 	?- start_server.